STAT540-UBC/STAT540-UBC.github.io/subpages/assignments.md

 * Due date for the paper review: <span style="color: red">**Feb 22, 2018**</span>

 **Delivery:** You should put your paper review files in your individual course repository in .md format (notice that you don't need to write it in .Rmd since you are not going to have any R code in it).
 You could edit .md files directly from github and therefore can write your full report there, but can also write it in your RStudio and then push it to your repository.
-Your paper review should also contains:

 [example paper review](https://github.com/STAT540-UBC/STAT540-UBC.github.io/blob/master/homework/paper_critique/paperReviewMarjan.md)